hallzac2/react-hooks-basics-swapi-view/README.md

 ### Hooks Conventions
 * Only use them in function components.
 * Name always start with ’use’.
+* Hooks need to be called in the same order for every render because React relies on this.
+Do not call hooks conditionally!
+* Hooks should always be called at the top of our components.

 ### Other Benefits
+* We can write our own custom hooks!
+This allows us to share small pieces of logic easily.
 * React devs probably have access to optimizations in the framework that we don't (Other languages and frameworks do this, Java Streams for example).

 ### Finally...